machinat/sociably/website/docs/rendering-messages.md

 );
 ```

-An async `delay` function can also be used to measure the time of the pause.
-It waits until the returned promise is resolved.
+`delay` prop can also be used to measure the pause time.
+It accepts an async function, and the messages afterwards are delayed till the returned promise is resolved.
 For example:

 ```js
 async function waitForSomething() {